gklabs/gklabs.github.io/wedding.markdown

 You can witness the wedding celebrations and send in your best wishes, in two ways.

 * **In person** - if you are able to travel to Chennai on 26-27 May.
 This is the [wedding hall](https://goo.gl/maps/8L4FubmBxvCrftscA).
-* **Web Stream** - We have set-up a live stream of the two-day event and here is the link.
+* **Web Stream** - We have set-up a live stream of the two-day event up in the first section.
 The events start on the 8am IST 26th May.
 Here is when we will be live.

 Here are the events planned-

-*26th May 2021*
+*26th May 2022*

 * Session-1 8 am to 12.30 pm
   * 8.00 am - 10.30 am Prayers to the ancestors
   * 11.30 am - 12.30 pm Exchanging rings
   * 6.30 pm - 8.30 pm Reception (live streamed)

-*27th May 2021*
+*27th May 2022*

 * Session- 1 (live streamed)
   * 7.30 am - 9.30 am Oonjal and other fun ceremonies